 - The Norwegian Reference Centre for Laboratory Animal Science and Alternatives - Saphenous Vein Technique

-- American Veterinary Medical Association 2000 Report on Euthanasia (PDF 156 KB)
+- American Veterinary Medical Association Guidelines for the Euthanasia of Animals

 Transport and Acclimatisation

 - UKCCCR Guidelines for the Welfare of Animals in Experimental Neoplasia 1988 (Updated 2nd Edition - July 1997) (PDF 91 KB)

 - Animal Research Review Panel Guideline - Production of monoclonal antibodies - Animal Ethics Infolink